hai-gen2020/hai-gen2020.github.io/README.md

 ### Submission Guidelines

-We are encouraging submissions of full and short papers following the [IUI Paper Guidelines](https://iui.acm.org/2020/call_for_papers.html).
+We are encouraging submissions of **full and short papers** following the [IUI Paper Guidelines](https://iui.acm.org/2020/call_for_papers.html).

-We also would like to see demos of generative deep learning systems that highlight co-creation user experiences or other topics listed above.
+We also would like to see **demos** of generative deep learning systems that highlight co-creation user experiences or other topics listed above.
 The submission of demos also follows [IUI Demo Guidelines](https://iui.acm.org/2020/call_for_demo_poster.html).

+All papers will be peer reviewed, single blind (i.e. author names and affiliations should be listed).
+If accepted, at least one of the authors must attend the workshop to present the work.

+A workshop summary will be included in the ACM Digital Library for IUI 2020.
+While papers and demos are not part of the archival ACM IUI proceedings, we will be published them online at [CEUR Workshop Proceedings](http://ceur-ws.org/).

 Please submit your papers & demos to EasyChair: []()

-Papers and demos will be published at [CEUR Workshop Proceedings](http://ceur-ws.org/)

 ### Important Dates